ucsd-cse8b-w24/ucsd-cse8b-w24/syllabus.md

 Starting with the second lecture, we will take attendance during lecture (except exams) and for each discussion session.

-Attendance for lectures and discussions is not required, but each lecture/discussion earns 0.4% extra credit, up to a maximum of 10% (25 total lectures and discussions).
+Attendance for lectures and discussions is not required, but attendance at each lecture/discussion earns 0.4% extra credit, up to a maximum of 10% (25 total lectures and/or discussions).

 In each lecture/discussion, we’ll have a paper handout (also available electronically).
 At the end of lecture/discussion you’ll have a chance submit your handout to Gradescope.